tinkercademy-bootcamp/chat-project-aryan12cc/exercise-3/README.md

 - A new function `check_error()` has been created and `create_socket()` from exercise-2 has been refactored to make use of it
 - What are the benefits of writing code in this way?
-  - Re-used lines of error checking is removed.
-Furthermore, every error that needs to be checked goes through the same singular process, and hence is uniform.
 - Are there any costs to writing code like this?
-  - There will be increased function calls, which may result in a larger overhead.
-  - Debugging will be slightly harder when it goes to the `check_error()` function, as it makes it a bit more convoluted.
-  - If a different flow of events need to be followed after the error, the author will need to write a separate error code.
 - Apply `check_error` to all the code in `src/`

 ## Introduction to Compiler Explorer